Mushroom Salad with Edamame & Smoked Paprika Dressing

 Since 2002, the Mushroom Council has invested more than $750,000 in grants to City of Hope for research on mushrooms and cancer.
 This fall, the Council will provide an additional $50,000 to continue funding this important research.
 Mushrooms and cancer?
 Who knew, right?
 Well, it turns out that mushrooms are not only low in calories and sodium and fat-free, but they are also contain powerful antioxidants.
 The City of Hope research is being pursued because of some early signs that these antioxidants may slow breast cancer growth.
 Bring on the mushrooms, I say.

 Now, on to the recipe.
-This easy salad combines the early flavors of mushrooms, the pop of edamame and the freshness of tomatoes with a smoky spiced dressing.
+This easy salad combines the earthy flavors of mushrooms, the pop of edamame and the freshness of tomatoes with a smoky spiced dressing.
 Serve it in martini glasses for a dramatic presentation as an appetizer salad, or mix it all together in a large bowl and serve it as a side dish.
 Either way, the flavors and textures will have you and your guests begging for more.
 By the way, if you like edamame as much as I do, be sure to check out this Edamame Salad with Ginger Vinaigrette by A Communal Table.

 Heat olive oil in a large frying pan set over medium heat.
 Add mushrooms and cook, stirring occasionally, until tender and just starting to brown, about 5 minutes.